 Saving Money & Reducing Waste When Grocery Shopping

-As I mentioned in the lesson on how much van life costs, food will be one of your biggest expenses on the road.
+As I mentioned in our blog post on how much van life costs, food will be one of your biggest expenses on the road.

 Here are some tips for saving money when grocery shopping: